This Day In Music: May 1

 May 1, 1966 ~ Charles Brandt, commonly known as southern rock, rock, hard rock, pop rock bassist Johnny Colt, born in Cherry Point, North Carolina, USA ~ Original bassist for the Black Crowes present on the albums Shake Your Money Maker, Southern Harmony & The Musical Companion, Amorica, and Three Snakes And One Charm.
 Following his disbandement from the band in 1997 formed the Brand New Immortals with David Ryan Harris and Kenny Cresswell.
 Member of Train from 2003 through 2006.
 Replaced Jason Newsted in the supergroup Rock Star Supernova.
 Member of Lynyrd Skynyrd from 2012 through 2017

 May 1, 1964 ~ Country, folk singer, guitarist, banjoist, dobroist, producer, songwriter Will Kimbrough born in Mobile, Alabama, USA ~ Co-founding member of Will & the Bushmen.
 Co-founding member of the Bis-Quits.
 Would go on to become a renowned producer and songwriter.
-Has worked with Adrienne Young, Rodney Crowell, Todd Snider, Kim Richey, Matthew Ryan, Josh Rouse, Rosanne Cash, Guy Clark, Steve Earle, Emmylou Harris, the Jayhawks, Mark Knopfler, Billy Joe Shaver, Mavis Staples, and others
+Has worked with Adrienne Young, Rodney Crowell, Todd Snider, Kim Richey, Matthew Ryan, Josh Rouse, Rosanne Cash, Guy Clark, Steve Earle, Emmylou Harris, the Jayhawks, Mark Knopfler, Billy Joe Shaver, and Mavis Staples

 May 1, 1954 ~ Singer, guitarist Ray Parker Jr born in Detroit, Michigan, USA ~ Studio musician for Holland-Dozier-Holland's 1970s Invictus and Hot Wax labels.
 Sessioned for Stevie Wonder, both on tour on record (Maybe Your Baby).
-Sideman in Barry White's Love Unlimited Orchestra.
-Founded Raydio in 1977, which also included Vincent Bonham, Jerry Knight and Arnell Carmichael, best known for Jack And Jill, You Can't Change That and perhaps their best-known A Woman Needs Love (Just Like You Do).
-Over the course of his career Parker has sessioned for, and co-written with artists such as Chaka Khan, Rufus, the Carpenters, Nils Landgren Funk Unit, the Supremes, Aretha Franklin, Deniece Williams, Bill Withers, Michael Henderson, Jean-Luc Ponty, Leon Haywood, the Temptations, Boz Scaggs, David Foster, Rhythm Heritage, Gladys Knight, Honey Cone, Herbie Hancock, Tina Turner, Diana Ross, New Edition, Randy Hall, Cheryl Lynn, and others
+Sideman in Barry White's the Love Unlimited Orchestra.
+Founded Raydio in 1977, which also included Vincent Bonham, Jerry Knight and Arnell Carmichael, best known for Jack And Jill, You Can't Change That and perhaps their best known A Woman Needs Love (Just Like You Do).
+Over the course of his career Parker has sessioned for, and co-written with artists such as Chaka Khan, Rufus, the Carpenters, Nils Landgren Funk Unit, the Supremes, Aretha Franklin, Deniece Williams, Bill Withers, Michael Henderson, Jean-Luc Ponty, Leon Haywood, the Temptations, Boz Scaggs, David Foster, Rhythm Heritage, Gladys Knight, Honey Cone, Herbie Hancock, Tina Turner, Diana Ross, New Edition, Randy Hall, and Cheryl Lynn

 May 1, 1953 ~ Jazz, classical flutist, bandleader, composer James Newton born in Los Angeles, California, USA ~ Influenced mainly by Eric Dolphy.
 Leader and sideman.
-Worked with artists such as David Murray, Bobby Bradford, Arthur Blythe, Anthony Davis, Abdul Wadud, John Carter, the Mingus Dynasty, Jon Jang, Gao Hong, Kadri Gopalnath, Shubhendra Rao, the New York Philharmonic, the Brooklyn Philharmonic, Vladimir Spivakov, the New York Music Ensemble, the San Francisco Ballet, Buddy Collette, Chico Freeman, Leroy Jenkins, and others.
-Sued the the Beastie Boys in 2000 for use of a three-note sample of Choir in their song Pass The Mic.
+Worked with artists such as David Murray, Bobby Bradford, Arthur Blythe, Anthony Davis, Abdul Wadud, John Carter, the Mingus Dynasty, Jon Jang, Gao Hong, Kadri Gopalnath, Shubhendra Rao, the New York Philharmonic, the Brooklyn Philharmonic, Vladimir Spivakov, the New York Music Ensemble, the San Francisco Ballet, Buddy Collette, Chico Freeman, and Leroy Jenkins.
+In 2000, Newton sued the the Beastie Boys for use of a three-note sample of Choir in their song Pass The Mic.
 In 2002 the judge ruled in favor of the Beastie Boys as the sample did not exceed 6 seconds

 May 1, 1948 ~ Jazz bassist Carl Morten Iversen born in Oslo, Norway ~ Son of jazz violinist Arild Iversen.
 Central figure in the Oslo jazz scene.
-Actively recording since the mid-1960s, initially as accompaniest for folk singers gravitating towards jazz by the early 1970s.
-Has worked with Lars Klevstrand, Lillebjørn Nilsen, Jon Balke, Ditlef Eckhoff, Magni Wentzel, Jon Eberson, Oslo 13, and others
+Actively recording since the mid 1960s, initially as accompaniest for folk singers gravitating towards jazz by the early 1970s.
+Has worked with Lars Klevstrand, Lillebjørn Nilsen, Jon Balke, Ditlef Eckhoff, Magni Wentzel, Jon Eberson, and Oslo 13 ~ Iversen passed away in 2023

-May 1, 1945 ~ Blues, R&B, country keyboardist, songwriter Carson Whitsett born ~ Co-wrote Why Not Me, a 1980 hit for Fred Knobloch.
+May 1, 1945 ~ Blues, R&B, country keyboardist, songwriter Carson Whitsett, full name James Carson Whitsett, born in Jackson, Mississippi, USA ~ Co-wrote Why Not Me, a 1980 hit for Fred Knobloch.
 As a keyboardist especially proficient on the Hammond organ.
-Worked with artists such as James Stroud, Paul Simon (appearring on the album There Goes Rhymin' Simon), Anita Ward (Ring My Bell), Dorothy Moore, Connie Francis, ZZ Hill, Bobby Blue Bland, Little Milton, Johnnie Taylor, Kathy Mattea, and others.
-Revered as songwriter, wrote or co-wrote songs recorded by Etta James, Eddie Floyd, John Anderson (Mississippi Moon), Johnny Adams, James Carr, Ruth Brown, Solomon Burke (Don't Give Up On Me), Wilson Pickett, Conway Twitty, Barbara Mandrell, Albertina Walker, the Staple Singers, BB King, Jerry Butler, Suzy Bogguss, Irma Thomas, and others ~ Whitsett passed away in 2007
+Worked with artists such as James Stroud, Paul Simon (appearring on the album There Goes Rhymin' Simon), Anita Ward (Ring My Bell), Dorothy Moore, Connie Francis, ZZ Hill, Bobby Blue Bland, Little Milton, Johnnie Taylor, and Kathy Mattea.
+Revered as songwriter, wrote or co-wrote songs recorded by Etta James, Eddie Floyd, John Anderson (Mississippi Moon), Johnny Adams, James Carr, Ruth Brown, Solomon Burke (Don't Give Up On Me), Wilson Pickett, Conway Twitty, Barbara Mandrell, Albertina Walker, the Staple Singers, BB King, Jerry Butler, Suzy Bogguss, and Irma Thomas ~ Whitsett passed away in 2007

 May 1, 1937 ~ Composer Bo Nilsson born in Skellefteå, Sweden ~ Classified as a serialist composer akin to Pierre Boulez and Karlheinz Stockhausen, though Nilsson himself rejected the label.
 Self-taught.
 Best known for compositions such as Zwei Stucke, Audiogramme, Entrée, Quantitäten, and for film and TV scores including Hemsöborna ~ Nilsson passed away in 2018